Royal Palace, Luang Prabang: Grounds

 There is a lotus pond and two cannons at the entrance of the palace.
-A statue of King Sisavang Vong is outside the conference hall.
+A statue of Sisavang Vong stands outside the conference hall.

 Architecture and furnishings

-The architecture of the palace has a mixed of traditional Lao motifs and French Beaux Arts styles.
-It was laid out in a double-cruciform shape with the entrance on one side of the lower crossbar.
+The architecture of the palace has a mix of traditional Lao motifs and French Beaux-Arts styles.
+It is laid out in a double-cruciform shape, with the entrance on one side of the lower crossbar.
 Above the entrance is a three-headed elephant sheltered by the sacred white parasol, the symbol of the Lao monarchy.
 The steps to the entrance are made of Italian marble.
-There are royal religious objects on display in the large Entrance Hall.
+There are royal religious objects on display in the large entrance hall.

-On the right of the entrance is the King's reception room, where busts of the Luang Phrabang and, later, Lao monarchs are displayed along with two large gilded and lacquered Ramayana screens, crafted by the local artisan Thit Tanh.
-The walls are covered with murals that depict scenes from traditional Lao lifestyles, painted in 1930 by a French artist, Alix de Fauntereau.
+On the right of the entrance is the king's reception room, where busts of the Luang Phrabang and later, Lao monarchs are displayed along with two large gilded and lacquered Ramayana screens, crafted by local artisan Thit Tanh.
+The walls are covered with murals that depict scenes from traditional Lao lifestyles, painted in 1930 by French artist Alix de Fauntereau.
 Each of the walls is intended to be viewed at a different time of day, depending on the light that enters the windows on one side of the room, which matches the time of day depicted.

-In the right front corner room of the palace, which opens to the outside, is a collection of the palace's most prized art, including the Phra Bang, cast of a gold, silver and bronze alloy.
+In the right front corner room of the palace, which opens to the outside, is a collection of the palace's most prized art, including the Phra Bang, cast of a gold, silver, and bronze alloy.
 This Buddha stands 83 cm tall and weighs around 50 kg.
-Legend has it that the statue was made around the 1st century in Sri Lanka and was later gifted by the Khmer king to his son-in-law : King Fa Ngum in 1359.
+Legend has it that the statue was made around the 1st century in Sri Lanka and was later gifted by the Khmer king to his son-in-law King Fa Ngum, in 1359.